What Documents Do I Need for Mortgage Approval?

 USDA Loan-Specific Items

-- Documentation for property eligibility
+- Documentation supporting property eligibility

 Why Lenders Need These Documents